 Welcome visitors to marksoutoftenancy.com.
 Our site is hosted by us, Marks Out Of Tenancy Ltd. On our site, tenants and prospective tenants in the United Kingdom can write reviews of landlords and properties, read reviews by others, and view information submitted by landlords and agencies.

-We are a limited company registered in England and Wales under company number 09535920, whose registered office is at 36 Dirac Road, Ashley Down, Bristol BS7 9LP.
+We are a limited company registered in England and Wales under company number 09535920, whose registered office is at B1 Vantage Park, Old Gloucester Road, Hambrook, Bristol, England, BS16 1GW.

 What Information We Collect and How We Collect It

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: